Fastest MicroSD Card Speed Tests

 Here are details on the fastest microSD cards that fill the top spots in my tests.

-Notes: You might notice some differences with the chart below.
+Notes: You might notice some discrepancies between this quick list and the speed results chart below.
 That’s because I’ve removed cards from here that are discontinued and no longer readily available.
 The rated read and write speeds here are those provided by the manufacturers and should be read preceded by an implicit “up to.”

 1. Delkin Devices Power V90 microSD Card